 Sankt Falstaff

-by Ewald Palmetshofer, freely adapted from Shakespeare's King Henry IV directed by Luise Voigt Dates
+by Ewald Palmetshofer, freely adapted from Shakespeare's King Henry IV directed by Luise Voigt

 SANKT FALSTAFF